pedestal/pedestal/app/docs/design-spec.md

 ## Messages

-Messages are central to all parts of Pedestal in this section we discuss message format.
+Messages are central to all parts of Pedestal.
+In this section we discuss message format.